pdp10/sbpipe/docs/getting_started/using_sbpipe.rst

     report_variables: ['k1','k2','k3']
     exp_dataset: "insulin_receptor_dataset.csv"

-**NOTE:** As it can be noticed, a configuration files for SBpipe using snakemake requires less options than the corresponding configuration file using SBpipe directly.
+**NOTE:** As it can be noticed, a configuration file for SBpipe using snakemake requires less options than the corresponding configuration file using SBpipe directly.
 This because Snakemake files is more automated than SBpipe.
 Nevertheless, the removal of those additional options is not necessary for running the configuration file using Snakemake.

-Examples of configuration files for running SBpipe using Snakemake are in ``tests/snakemake``.
+Examples of configuration files for running the Snakemake workflow for SBpipe are in ``tests/snakemake``.
+For testing those workflows, both SBpipe and Snakemake must be installed.
+The workflows must be retrieved from the github repository as explained previously, and placed in the folder containing the Snakemake configuration files.
+Both the generic and the Snakemake test suites retrieve these workflows automatically, and store them in ``tests/snakemake``.

 Examples of commands running SBpipe pipelines using Snakemake are: